JANVI2702/PR-8-Advance-hook/README.md

 ## 🔎 How It Works

 - Contexts and Reducers:
-  - 1.Theme Context:
+  - Theme Context:
     Manages the application's theme (light or dark) through useContext and useReducer.

-  - 2.Counter Context:
+  - Counter Context:
     Centralizes logic for counter operations.

 ## 🛠️ Customization